LMS-Updated/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-A LMS with all the basic functionalities.
+An LMS with all the basic functionalities.